Rick Nolan: U.S. Congress campaigns

-Nolan faced Mills in a rematch and narrowly defeated him again, by 179,097 votes to 177,088.
+Nolan faced Mills in a rematch and narrowly defeated him again, 50.2% to 49.6%.
 Nolan greatly outran the top of the Democratic ticket, as Hillary Clinton became the first Democratic presidential nominee to lose the 8th district since before the Great Depression.
 Republican Donald Trump won the 8th district by a margin of 16%, but despite this, Nolan managed to survive and win re-election.

 Issues

 Gun policy

-Nolan has said that he supports the Second Amendment but believes there should be some restrictions on gun ownership.
+Nolan said that he supported the Second Amendment but believed there should be some restrictions on gun ownership.

 In January 2013, Rick Nolan called the assault weapon ban, which expired in 2004, common sense legislation, saying he didn't need an assault weapon to kill a duck.

 Energy and environment

-Nolan has voiced opposition to the proposed route of the Enbridge Sandpiper pipeline, saying it poses environmental risks to vulnerable wetlands and drinking water in northern Minnesota.
+Nolan voiced opposition to the proposed route of the Enbridge Sandpiper pipeline, saying it posed environmental risks to vulnerable wetlands and drinking water in northern Minnesota.

 Nolan voted against an amendment requiring a study of the vulnerabilities of the Keystone XL pipeline to a terrorist attack and certification that necessary protections have been put in place.

 Nolan supported increased federal investment in the mining industry, including a "$250 million-a-year research center that would look at newer, cheaper and more environmentally friendly ways of extracting resources from the region."
-He also advocates speeding up the environmental review process for mining companies.
+He also advocated for speeding up the environmental review process for mining companies.

 Economic issues

 During a debate in 2012, Nolan said that taxes should be raised and that provisions in the tax code that encourage offshoring should be eliminated.
 Nolan also said that the "super-rich" in particular should be targeted for tax increases.

-Nolan has voiced support for the stimulus spending championed by President Obama.
+Nolan voiced support for the stimulus spending championed by President Obama.
 He said, "It did in fact create good jobs in a whole wide range of areas, not the least of which is in the field of transportation."

 On October 1, 2013, Nolan introduced a bill that would withhold the pay of members of Congress during a government shutdown, in response to the shutdown that had gone into effect that morning.
-"It's time for Congress to start living in the real world - where you either do your job, or you don't get paid," he said concerning the bill.
+"It's time for Congress to start living in the real world – where you either do your job, or you don't get paid," he said concerning the bill.